Fluffernuttersandwich/Smorgasbord/README.md

 Sometimes it will Error and hang, and you need to exit the game.
 Sometimes it can "stealth fail" where the map generates, doesn't pop-open the Console showing that The Descent failed to run, but still spit you out a map that when you go to launch your game, it's riddled with POI errors.
-For now, if using The Descent to perform Advanced RWG, stick to maps lower than 10k.
+For now, if using The Descent to perform Advanced RWG, it's best to stick to maps lower than 10k.
 If you want to try for larger maps, run RWG with the Console open, and be prepared for it to take multiple attempts.
 Or, just use my default maps, they all have Descent, even the 12k and 13k